XSLTdoc/XSLTdoc/README.md

 * [Release notes](release-notes.md)

+## Notes on Node.js implementation

+I (Chris Maloney) ported this to Node.js as a proof-of-concept, to see if it would be practical to use Node.js and npm infrastructure, along with node-java, to manage XML/XSLT projects.
+I think it was a success: as long as the basic prerequisites are met, that the user has Node.js and Java installed, then installing and running this app are very easy and simple -- much easier than trying to download, configure and install an XSLT application by hand.

 ## To do

+* This README needs a TOC that will work both on GitHub and when it's passed through markdown-it -> xsltdoc.
+Right now, I don't know how to get consistent heading anchors in.
+* The npm `xmltools` library is currently in the works, which provides a better version of the `java-driver.js` script.
+This repo should be updated whenever that gets done.
 * The node-java-maven dependency right now points to a specific commit on GitHub, because of a very minor fix to remove a `console.log` message.
 This should be updated whenever